 3) Pack your diaper bag with the RIGHT things

-I can’t tell you how many times I left the house without THE RIGHT THINGS.
+I can’t tell you how many times I left the house without THE RIGHT THINGS in my diaper bag.

 I also can’t tell you how much EASIER it was going out WITH the right things.
 (Like a nursing cover.
 A great nursing cover made it SO much easier.)